A Lively Community of Learners

 - Non-Degree Seeking Students

-Learn to recognize and respond to several life-threatening emergencies, provide CPR, use an AED, and relieve choking in a safe, timely, and effective manner.
+These Basic Life Support courses are designed to help people recognize and respond to several life-threatening emergencies, provide CPR, use an AED, and relieve choking in a safe, timely, and effective manner.

-Whether you are looking for continuing and graduate education for the purposes of professional advancement and continued certification, or exploring new topics to enhance your performance in the classroom, you will find that we have plenty to offer.
+Whether you are looking for continuing and graduate education for the purposes of professional advancement and continued certification or you want to explore new topics to enhance your performance in the classroom, you will find that we have plenty to offer.

-If your business is in need of an expert in a relevant field, chances are you'll find that expert at Truman.
-Let us customize a program that helps obtain quality professional development and training for your employees at a reasonable price.
+If your business is in need of an expert in a relevant field, chances are you’ll find that expert at Truman.
+We also network with colleagues at other institutions who can partner with us to provide special opportunities close to home.

 Exhibits and Museums